 - Step 3: Once you start and continue with the division process, you will need to take the average of the result of step 2 and the root.
 And finally, you can use the result that you get in step 3 to repeat the 2nd and 3rd step until you get a number that is satisfactory or accurate enough for you.
 The example is given below:

 Also, try this square root calculator which is an online tool that shows root for any given input.
-If you put the input as 2 then the tool quickly shows the result for the given number which is 1.414.
-Additionally, you can also check this BYJU’S video lesson to learn how to find the square of any number;
+If you put the input as 2 then the tool quickly displays the result for the given number which is 1.414.
+Additionally, you can also check this BYJU’S video lesson to learn how to find the square of any number.